-There is also SADC model law on this which he says the government can simply localise.
+There is also the SADC model law, which he says the government can simply localise.

 “Having said this, I think it will still need a push from the civil society and all stakeholders to ask and push the government for it,” he says.

-Mandatory personal data collection exercises such as SIM card registration and biometric data collection as part of the national identification programme against the right to privacy which is enshrined in the Malawi Constitution is the line that stakeholders need to take in order to push for change.
+Mandatory personal data collection exercises such as SIM card registration and biometric data collection as part of the national identification programme against the right to privacy, which is enshrined in the Malawi Constitution, is the line stakeholders must take to push for change.

-However, Kainja observes that there have been incidences where this has been violated by ensuring that the other legislation override such constitutional provisions through digital surveillance that has been used to affect arrests since Malawi does not have a standalone data protection law.
+However, Kainja observes that there have been incidences where this has been violated by ensuring that the other legislation overrides such constitutional provisions through digital surveillance used to affect arrests since Malawi does not have a standalone data protection law.

 More Digital Surveillance Suspicions